NLO QCD predictions for doubly-polarized WZ production at the LHC: Results

 A satisfactory fit of LHC data with SM templates can only be achieved with the combination of several kinematic observables which are best suited to discriminate among doubly-polarized signals.
 We have generated NLO QCD accurate SM templates for many observables.
 In general, the transverse-momentum distributions (for $\Pe^+, \mu^\pm, \PZ$ and missing energy) do not show sizeable differences among polarized signals.
 A mild discrimination power, in particular for the LL mode, is found in the rapidity separation between the positron and the muon, both in the CM and in the LAB definition.

-Noticeable differences between the LAB and CM definitions can be seen in the positron rapidity distributions, which are shown in \reffi{fig:rapidity}.
+Noticeable differences between the LAB and CM definitions can be seen in the positron-rapidity distributions, which are shown in \reffi{fig:rapidity}.

 This variable shows almost negligible interferences and a non-resonant background in line with the integrated result.
-The relative NLO QCD corrections to the LL signal become maximal near the cut $y_{\Pe^+} = \pm 2.5$ in both definitions, but the size is much larger in the LAB than in the CM.
-All other polarized signals in the CM have roughly the same differential $K$-factors, with QCD corrections that are maximal at zero rapidity.
-Differently from TT and TL, the LT signal in the LAB is mostly enhanced by QCD corrections near $y_{\Pe^+}=\pm 2$.
+The relative NLO QCD corrections to the LL signal become maximal near the cut $y_{\Pe^+} = \pm 2.5$ in both definitions, but the size is much larger in the LAB-frame definition than in the CM one.
+All other polarized signals based on the CM definition have roughly the same differential $K$-factors, with QCD corrections that are maximal at zero rapidity.
+Differently from TT and TL, the LT signal in the LAB definition is mostly enhanced by QCD corrections near $y_{\Pe^+}=\pm 2$.
 In the CM definition, all polarized signals have a maximum at zero rapidity, though with somewhat different shapes.
 In particular, the TT signal is flatter than all the other ones.
 Much more sizeable shape differences characterize the signals in the LAB definition.
 The TL signal has two maxima around $y_{\Pe^+}=\pm 2$, and a minumum at zero rapidity, where all other doubly-polarized modes have a maximum.
 The LL, LT, and TT modes have similar normalized shapes, but slightly different peak widths.
-Even though the results for the positron rapidity suggest that investigating polarizations defined in the LAB provides more discrimination power than in the CM, we stress that the measured quantities are different in the two cases and cannot be related to each other.
-Thus, two separate analyses for polarizations defined in the CM and in the LAB are useful.